Skip to content

 Is Breeze or Spirit cheaper?

 Spirit ceased all operations on May 2, 2026 and is in Chapter 7 liquidation, so it is no longer bookable and Breeze is the only one of the two you can fly.
 Historically the two were close, with Spirit's published Bare Fare often the lowest sticker on overlapping routes.
-Both charged for carry-on on the cheapest fare (Spirit Value, Breeze Nice), both include the personal item free, and both use dynamic pricing on checked bags.
+Both charged for carry-on on the cheapest fare (Spirit Value, Breeze No Flex Fare), both include the personal item free, and both use dynamic pricing on checked bags.
 Spirit checked bags ran $25-35 at booking and up to $65 at the gate.
 Breeze checked bags start at $20 on short routes, $29 on coast-to-coast, and reach $75 at the airport counter.
 With Spirit gone, budget-focused flyers comparing fares should look at Breeze where it flies, or at Frontier or Allegiant for the closest ULCC pricing.

 What does Breeze Airways fly?